cphnano/pySpectroWorks/README.md

 Python module for loading data from SpectroWorks™.

 ## How does it work?
-You can see an example here (TODO jupyter notebook link).

 An example script can be found in [api_test.py](api_test.py)

 The pySpectroWorks module is divided into 3 classes: